 “Because you look atrocious.”

 “Thank you,” he replied.

 She flushed.
 “Sorry.
-Bit rude.
-You’re a bit of a Daniel Day Lewis, then?
+That was a bit rude.
+You’re a bit of a Daniel Day-Lewis, then?
 You have to be the person you’re playing?”

 “No, not really, but I wanted to keep the accent up.
-Mitch Burns was a real East End lad, and I’m not.”
+Mitch Barnes was a real East End lad, and I’m not.”

 “Go on then.”

 He smiled and took a sip of pineapple juice.
 “How did you find out?”